jcpny1/portfolio-analyzer/README.md

 ## Installation

-Stock-Analyzer first release was developed using earlier versions of the following, but was released using Ruby 2.4.2, Rails 5.1.4, Node.js 8.9.1.
+Stock-Analyzer was developed using earlier versions of the following, but was released using Ruby 2.4.2, Rails 5.1.4, Node.js 8.9.1.

 ### Initialize the project
 * Clone the [Stock Analyzer Repository](https://github.com/jcpny1/stock-analyzer).